Jon Berti Player Props: Marlins vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff ranks 11th in MLB with a collective 9.1 strikeouts per nine innings.
+- The pitching staff for the Phillies has a collective 8.9 K/9, which ranks 15th in MLB.

-- The Phillies have a 5.68 team ERA that ranks 27th across all MLB pitching staffs.
+- The Phillies have the 25th-ranked team ERA among all league pitching staffs (5.40).

-- Phillies pitchers combine to rank 17th in baseball in home runs surrendered (11 total, 1.2 per game).
+- Phillies pitchers combine to rank 16th in baseball in home runs allowed (12 total, 1.2 per game).

-- Strahm (0-0) gets the start for the Phillies, his second of the season.
+- Nola (0-1) takes the mound for the Phillies to make his third start of the season.

-- In his most recent appearance on Tuesday, the lefty tossed four scoreless innings against the New York Yankees while surrendering one hit.
+- His most recent time out was on Wednesday against the New York Yankees, when the righty went six innings, surrendering three earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.